 - how doctors identify the problem

 What part of the elbow does this problem affect?

 The joint where the humerus meets the radius is called the humeroradial joint.
-This joint is formed by a knob and a shallow cup.
+This joint comprises a bony knob and a shallow cup.
 The knob on the end of the humerus is called the capitellum.
 The capitellum fits into the cup-shaped end of the radius.
 This cup is called the head of the radius.

-When the head of the radius spins on the capitellum, the forearm rotates so that the palm faces up toward the ceiling (supination) or down toward the floor (pronation).
+When the head of the radius spins on the capitellum, the forearm rotates to turn the palm up toward the ceiling (supination) or down toward the floor (pronation).
 The joint also hinges as the elbow bends and straightens.

-In the elbow joint, the ends of the bones are covered with articular cartilage.
-Articular cartilage is a slick, smooth material.
-It protects the bone ends from friction when they rub together as the elbow moves.
-Articular cartilage is soft enough to act as a shock absorber.
-It is also tough enough to last a lifetime, if it is not injured.
+In the elbow joint, the ends of the bones are covered by articular cartilage — a slick, smooth, fibrous material.
+Articular cartilage protects the bone ends from creating friction when they rub together as the elbow moves.
+The cartilage is also soft enough to act as a shock absorber.
+If articular cartilage is protected from injury, it is robust enough to last a lifetime.

 Elbow OCD affects the articular cartilage in the capitellum.
-It also affects the layer of bone just below the cartilage, which is called the subchondral bone.
-In advanced stages of OCD, the upper end of the radius, particularly the head of the radius, is also involved.
+It also impacts the layer of bone just below the cartilage, which is called the subchondral bone.
+In advanced stages of OCD, the upper end of the radius, particularly the head of the radius, is also affected.

 Related Document: Purposed Physical Therapy's Guide to Elbow Anatomy